phillipadsmith/journalismentrepreneurship.com/contact.md

 ## Contact the Journalism Entrepreneurship Training Company

-Interesting in learning more?
+Interested in learning more?
 Ready to take the next step?
 Great!
 Here are a few ways to get in touch with me:

 * <a href="https://twitter.com/phillipadsmith">Send me a direct message on Twitter</a>
 * <a href="https://linkedin.com/in/phillipadsmith/">Drop me a note on LinkedIn</a>